circleci/circleci-docs/jekyll/_cci2/upgrading.md

 **Notes:**
 - CircleCI 2.0 is only installable on AWS at this time.
 - There is not currently an in-place upgrade mechanism.
 The upgrade process will require you to set up a new installation of CircleCI and import the existing data.
 This will require a downtime window.
+- You must be running CircleCI v1.48.5 (the latest version of CircleCI 1.0) in order to upgrade

 ## Perform Installation of CircleCI 2.0